The Best Fajita Bar Ideas and Toppings

 Did you know that many Mexican grocery stores will sell steak and chicken that is already marinated?

-All you need to do is take it home and cook it, and add your favorite fajita toppings!
+All you need to do is take it home and cook it (maybe add a sprinkle of my dry rub recipe if you want to take it to the next level), and add your favorite fajita toppings!
 It’s my favorite tip for making delicious fajitas for this fajita bar in the easiest way possible.

 What to pair with fajitas: